ascopes/java-compiler-testing/README.md

   inspecting the results.
 - Integration with AssertJ for fluent assertions on compilation results.
-- Fuzzy matching of similar path names when asserting files exist to provide helpful assertion errors.
 - Ability to have multiple source roots, just like when using `javac` normally.
 - Diagnostic reporting includes stacktraces, so you can find out